-6.9 The pupil
+6.9.
+Pupils

-Pupil voice is highly regarded within the Trust.
-Pupils will be given the opportunity to provide information and express their views about their SEND and the support provided.
+Pupil voice is highly valued within the Trust.
+Where appropriate, pupils will be given the opportunity to provide information and express their views about their SEND/additional needs and the support provided.
 They will be invited to participate in discussions and decisions about this support.
 This might involve the pupil: